jlcarruda/cybersec-red-101/README.md

 This repo's objective is to focus all configurations for creating a local cybersecurity lab on you local machine.

 It focus on creating `Docker containers and network` to create an environment for testing.
+---
+# DISCLAIMER
+While running the target containers, you PC is going to be very vulnerable to attacks.
+Its recommended to run this on a VM or a machine without internet connection.
+---

 ## Requirements
 - Docker